 William Heyen is one of our most prolific, honored and necessary poets.
 Since 1968, Heyen has kept an almost daily journal - a restless chronicle of creativity and the stuff of life.
 H_NGM_N Books is proud to release Heyen’s journal in comprehensive editions, typed complete from the original journal itself.

-Heyen’s journals are essential - and compulsive - reading for anyone interested in the active pursuit of authenticity and satisfaction.
+Heyen’s journals are essential - and compulsive - reading for anyone interested in the active pursuit of authenticity and satisfaction in art and life.

 THE CABIN: Journal 1968-1984